elpusk/publish.framework.coffee.2nd/README.md

   + libdev_lib.so : device io library. this is used by elpusk-hid-d internally.

 - Installation Method
+  + If you don't use the google-chrome brower, it must be installed before installating coffee-manager-2nd_2.0_amd64.deb.
   + sudo dpkg -i coffee-manager-2nd_2.0_amd64.deb

 - Removal Method